noisrucer/girok/README.md

 # 💫 Highlighted Features

-- Infinite recursive subcategories
+- Infinite recursive sub-categories with automatic assigned colors
-- Automatically assigned color for each category
+- A beautiful and responsive calendar TUI(Termina User Interface)
-- Add a schedule super fast with many different options
+- Add/Query a task super fast with a variety of date options
-- Query your schedule with many different filtering options
-- A beautiful calendar GUI
-- Guest / User mode

 # 💬 Remarks

 Girok works fluently with `MacOS` and `Linux` users.
 It also works with `Windows` but some features and UIs might break.

-p.s) Since I launched the project a couple days ago, you might feel a little bit of lag for `showtask` and `cal` commands(for user mode), especially when you have many data.
-I'm working on optimizing the speed to enhance your experience!

 If you find it useful, consider supporting to help the development process!
 As I'm running the server with my own expense now, your help will make the service much more stable and fast!